YukeHuang123/AntiScam/items/report.md

     | Tokenizer   | 100%           | 100%            | 86.70%        |
     | Average     | 100%           | 79%             | 79%           |

   - The average coverage is above 70%.
-And the reason for the low coverage of `LRUCache` is that it contains many inside private class method, which we are not using and not able to test, but these codes are retained for the functionality of gson(which can serialize the complex class of `LRUCache` to Json format, which is easy to test and check).
+And the reason for the low coverage of `LRUCache` is that it contains many inside private class method, which we are not using and not able to test, but these codes are retained for the functionality of `gson`(which can serialize the complex class of `LRUCache` to Json format, which is easy to test and check).

+  - To check more detailed, please [Click Here for a detailed Coverage Report](https://gitlab.cecs.anu.edu.au/u7558707/ga-23s2/-/blob/main/items/testCoverage/index.html)

 - Debugging and Logging